OpenHPS/POSO/README.md

 POSO aims to observe the position, orientation and related properties needed in a positioning system.
 Classes are available for a position (i.e. absolute or relative), orientation and velocity.

 ## Properties
+### `poso:madeBySystem`
+SOSA and SSN offer properties for linking an Observation to a procedure that is implemented by a system.
+One single procedure can be implemented by multiple systems.
+In order to have a deterministic link between the observation and the system that observed it, we use `poso:madeBySystem`.

 ## Individuals